-The government and media are trying to intervene, and while some shops are getting caught and being indicted with fraud, too many shops are still doing it, and getting away with it.
-Most likely you have seen the headlines about automotive repair shops being indicted with fraud because they lied or cheated their customers, male and female, in one way or another.
+The government and media are trying to intervene.
+And while some shops are getting caught and being indicted with fraud, too many shops are still doing it.
+And sadly getting away with it.
+Most likely you have seen the headlines about automotive repair shops being indicted with fraud.
+Often because they lied or cheated their customers, male and female, in one way or another.

-Here are some tips on how to be better educated about your vehicle so that when you go into a shop for repairs, you will know what to say and more important, what you should look for when the vehicle is in the shop.
+Here are some tips on how to be better educated about your vehicle.
+This is so that when you go into a shop for repairs, you will know what to say and more important.
+And what you should look for when the vehicle is in the shop.

-1 ) The most important thing is to go to a reputable place of work.
+1 ) The most important thing in order to prevent car repair rip offs is to go to a reputable place of work.
 Ask your family or friends where they have their vehicles repaired.
 Ask them why they like the shop, what their fees are, and how long they have been using that particular place.
 Just doing a little homework and research will save you a lot of headaches and money.

 2) When you take your car to the shop of your choice, be very specific in what you want done.
 For example, if you need tires, let them know you are in there just for tire work.
 If the service advisor tells you that you need other work done, do not be afraid to ask why it is needed.

 For example, if he is trying to sell you a tune-up, and all you asked for was tires that should raise a red flag right away.
 There is really no reason for the mechanic to look underneath the hood when the vehicle is in there only for tires.

 3) The service advisor may tell you that you need brakes or that you have leaks, both of which can be relatively easily spotted when the vehicle is in the air and the wheels are off the vehicle.
 Ask the advisor for measurements of components that are worn, such as the brakes, and ask if you can take a look for yourself.